CrowdHailer/raxx_kit/README.md

 ### Options

+- `--node-assets`: Add JavaScript compilation as part of a generated project.
+  Works with or without docker.

 - `--docker`: Create `Dockerfile` and `docker-compose.yml` in template.
   This allows local development to be conducted completly in docker.